seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 **Why?**

-Co-locating code that changes together is always preferrable over spreading this code across a project.
+Co-locating code that changes together is always preferable over spreading this code across a project.
 Similar to how [feature folder](#feature-folders-vertical-slice-architecture) improve productivity, including related types in the same file can make them easier to find, understand, and edit.

 Editors also include shortcuts to quickly navigate to a symbol, which can be much faster than visually navigating through a folder structure to find a file.